Lumix

-Panasonic collaborated with Sigma and Leica to form the L-mount Alliance on 25 September 2018, and license the L-mount system for their own lines of lenses and cameras. in 2019 Panasonic announced the release of its new S-series line of mirrorless cameras.

 Despite shifting focus to full frame cameras, Panasonic continues to release and support micro four thirds (MFT) cameras.
+As of 2023, the Lumix G9II is the flagship MFT camera of the range.

 Model lines

 Some cameras are available in a choice of color, indicated by a suffix letter: K is black, S silver, A blue, R red, W white.
 Most lower-priced models have small sensors of about 10.2 mm / 1/2.5".
 More expensive ones often have sensors of about twice the area, 14.1 mm to 15.4 mm / 1/1.65" to 1/1.8". dSLRs and Micro Four Thirds system cameras have much larger sensors.
 Larger sensors produce a better image signal-to-noise ratio and better dynamic range.
 The GH series of Micro Four Thirds cameras, and the LX100, have a unique "multi-aspect" sensor, that is larger than the lens image circle.
 This allows three different aspect ratios, 4:3, 3:2 and 16:9, to be used natively.
 As a result, the image diagonal remains the same in all three aspect ratios and provides full coverage of the sensor, and a larger field of view with higher resolution than one would get by simply cropping the 4:3 aspect to the narrower ratios.